westerndigitalcorporation/zonedstorage.io/docs/benchmarking/rocksdb.md

 ```

 :::note
-The results hown in section 5.2 of the paper were obtained using a 2TB NVMe ZNS
+The results shown in section 5.2 of the paper were obtained using a 2TB NVMe ZNS
 device.
 ZNS devices with different capacities have different maximum
 performance.
 :::